What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 What is a Storytelling Experience?

 Technology becomes more integrated into our lives almost daily but it doesn’t have to create a divide between people and the tools they use.
-Working in concert with the software and devices we use every day, effective, genuine narrative can help bridge the empathy gap that technology often creates.
+Storytelling works in concert with the software and devices we use every day, effective, genuine storytelling can help bridge the empathy gap that technology often creates.

-When we design for stories, we design for connection.
-And connection is what helps us create better experiences for everyone.
+When we design for stories, we design for human connection.
+And connection is what helps us create engaging experiences for everyone.
 Data storytelling, narrative story structure, transmedia storytelling, and interactive storytelling are all types of experiences that add to the overall story.

 What is Storytelling Method?